makethingshappy/IoTflow/IoTflow Forge/README.md

 # IoTflow Forge Configuration Tool

-A comprehensive command-line interface tool for configuring digital and analog I/O nodes for IoTextra mezzanines, managing configurations as JSON files, and communicating with devices via serial.
+A comprehensive command-line interface tool for configuring digital and analog I/O nodes for IoTextra modules, managing configurations as JSON files, and communicating with devices via serial.

 ## Overview